snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-utils-data-model/dbt-utils-advanced-operation/index.md

 ...
 ``` -->
 ## Introducing custom SQL logic to every event
 If there are certain SQL transformations you want to apply to events that are being processed by Snowplow's dbt packages you can leverage the `snowplow__custom_sql` variable to write out custom SQL that will be included in your `base_events_this_run` table, which can then be leveraged for any of your subsequent tables.
+You can find an example project that shows this [here](https://github.com/snowplow-incubator/dbt-example-project/tree/main/custom_base).

 ### Utilizing custom contexts or SDEs